Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Results

 \subsection{Model Setup}

-For the GQC experiments, we implement QAOA using PennyLane's \texttt{lightning.qubit} statevector simulator, a high-performance statevector backend that supports efficient simulation of mid-scale quantum circuits.
+For the GQC experiments, we implement QAOA using PennyLane's \texttt{lightning.qubit} statevector simulator, a high-performance statevector backend that efficiently simulates mid-scale quantum circuits.
 The QAOA ansatz with $p$ alternating layers of cost and mixer Hamiltonians/unitaries is defined as:

 where $H_M = \sum_{i=1}^{2N} X_i$ is the mixer Hamiltonian with Pauli-$X$ operators acting on each qubit, and $H_C$ is the problem-specific cost Hamiltonian defined in \cref{eq:Hamiltonian}.
 The system size is $2N$, where $N$ is the number of buses in the PF equations \cref{eq:pq-expanded}, since both $\mu$ and $\omega$ variables are discretized.
 The parameters $\boldsymbol{\gamma} = (\gamma_1, \dots, \gamma_p)$ and $\boldsymbol{\beta} = (\beta_1, \dots, \beta_p)$ are randomly initialized within $[0,2\pi]$, and optimized iteratively to minimize the expected energy $\langle H_C \rangle$.
 Each expectation value is estimated from projective measurements in the computational basis, with 1,000 shots per evaluation.